RetroNora/MERA_ELZAB_ComPan_8_16/README.md

 - 640 x 288 dots in graphics mode.
 ## VIDEORAM1 BOARD
   ![alt text](https://github.com/RetroNora/MERA_ELZAB_ComPan_8_16/blob/main/Pics/VIDEORAM1.jpg)
+  VIDEORAM1 is responsible for generating the video signal, sync signals, keyboard input and screen memory.

 ## VIDEORAM2 BOARD
   ![alt text](https://github.com/RetroNora/MERA_ELZAB_ComPan_8_16/blob/main/Pics/VIDEORAM2.jpg)
+  VIDEORAM2 is a screen memory of 64k of 12-bit words.
+It uses KR565RU6 that are soviet 4116s with just +5V VCC.
+  CPU also can have a direct connection to VRAM.

 ## KEYBOARD
-It uses a MERA 7946M-like keyboard.
+It uses a MERA 7946M-like keyboard or a dedicated keyboard based on MERA 79152PC keyboard.
 The KB interface consists of 8 data lines and STROBE signal.
 Keyboard is handled by 8255 on VIDEORAM1 board.
-There was also a dedicated keyboard, based on i8035.
+The dedicated keyboard is based on i8035.
 The keyboard looks like one for MERA 79152 PC but without the status LEDs.
 The dedicated keyboard also uses two more signals. /INT and T0 for the 8085.
 The keyboard matrix is based on RTF hall efect switches, with enable input, - VEB HFO B 461 G.